ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 The early days

+Everyones goals are different...what you see on the outside and what is on the inside is usually different.
+- Do you care about making a change in this industry?
+- TBD

 Bet on technical insights that help solve a big problem in a novel way that yields a superior product with business profitability.